chisophugis/lbd/source/funccall.rst

 argument passing into main().
-In addition to LowerFormalArguments() which create the load DAG, we need to define the loadRegFromStackSlot() to issue the machine instruction “lw $r, offset($sp)” to load incoming arguments from stack frame offset.
+In addition to LowerFormalArguments() which create the load DAG, we need to define the loadRegFromStackSlot() to issue the machine instruction “ld $r, offset($sp)” to load incoming arguments from stack frame offset.

 .. code-block:: c++